gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - De-duping may be required for more that one duplicate project name.
 - Multi-project builds can contain duplicate project names in any leaf of the project hierarchy.
 - Buildship uses de-duplicated names for Eclipse projects when multiple Gradle builds are imported containing duplicate names
+- When a project is removed from the workspace, another project can take it's name

 ### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies